LOCO Codes: Lexicographically-Ordered Constrained Codes: Rate Discussion and Algorithms

-To compare with other line codes having similar performance, we briefly discuss $(d, k)$ RLL codes.
+For the sake of comparison with other line codes having similar performance, we focus on constrained codes generated via finite-state machines (FSMs) and decoded via sliding window decoders \cite{siegel_mr, siegel_const, immink_1, ach_fsm} because of their practicality.
+The FSM-based constrained codes we compare with include both RLL and $\mathcal{T}_x$-constrained codes.

+We briefly discuss $(d, k)$ RLL codes.
 An RLL code with parameter $d$ constrains each codeword to have at least $d$ $0$'s between each two consecutive $1$'s.
 RLL codes are used with NRZI signaling.
-Thus, an RLL code with parameter $d$ has any two consecutive transitions separated by at least $d+1$ successive bit durations.
+Thus, an RLL code with parameter $d$ has any two consecutive transitions separated by at least $d+1$ successive bit durations\footnote{The maximum number of successive bit durations between two consecutive transitions for a $(d, k)$ RLL code with NRZI signaling is $k+1$.
+This maximum number is $k_{\textup{eff}}^{\textup{c}}$ for a C-LOCO code with NRZ signaling.}.
 Therefore, and from the definition of a LOCO code, an RLL code with parameter $d$ has similar performance to a LOCO code with parameter $x$.
-Because of their practicality, we focus on RLL codes generated via finite state machines (FSMs), and decoded via sliding window decoders \cite{siegel_mr, siegel_const, immink_1}.

-For $d=x$, there are three main advantages of LOCO codes over FSM-based RLL codes, and they are: \begin{enumerate} \item LOCO codes achieve higher rates. \item LOCO codes are immune against error propagation from a codeword into another. \item Balancing LOCO codes is not only simple, but also incurs a very limited rate loss. \end{enumerate}
+Consider FSM-based RLL codes with $d=x$ and FSM-based $\mathcal{T}_x$-constrained codes.
+There are three main advantages of LOCO codes over FSM-based constrained codes used for the same purpose, which are: \begin{enumerate} \item LOCO codes achieve higher rates. \item LOCO codes are immune against error propagation from a codeword into another. \item Balancing LOCO codes is not only simple, but also incurs a very limited rate loss. \end{enumerate}

 The second and third advantages will be discussed later in this paper.
-As for the rate advantage, a practical FSM-based RLL code with $d=1$ typically has a rate of $0.6667$ \cite{siegel_mr, siegel_const}, which is lower than the rates of all C-LOCO codes with $x=1$ in Table~\ref{table_4} except the code with $m=8$.
-Moreover, a practical FSM-based RLL code with $d=2$ typically has a rate of $0.5000$ \cite{siegel_mr, immink_1}, which is lower than the rates of all C-LOCO codes with $x=2$ in Table~\ref{table_4} except the code with $m=6$.
-The rate gain of moderate-length C-LOCO codes over practical FSM-based RLL codes, where $d=x$, is up to $10\%$.
+As for the rate advantage, a practical FSM-based RLL code with $d=1$ typically has a rate of $0.6667$, which is the same rate a practical FSM-based $\mathcal{T}_1$-constrained code has \cite{siegel_mr, siegel_const}.
+This rate is lower than the rates of all C-LOCO codes with $x=1$ in Table~\ref{table_4} except the code with $m=8$.
+Moreover, a practical FSM-based RLL code with $d=2$ typically has a rate of $0.5000$, which is the same rate a practical FSM-based $\mathcal{T}_2$-constrained code has \cite{siegel_mr, immink_1}.
+This rate is lower than the rates of all C-LOCO codes with $x=2$ in Table~\ref{table_4} except the code with $m=6$.
+The rate gain of moderate-length C-LOCO codes over practical FSM-based constrained codes, where $d=x$, is up to $10\%$.
+In particular, $\mathcal{C}_{91,2}^{\textup{c}}$ achieves a rate of $0.5484$ at a moderate complexity, which is about $10\%$ higher than the typical rate of a practical FSM-based constrained code, where $d=x=2$, that is $0.5000$ (see also \cite{siegel_mr} and \cite{immink_1}).

 The observation that constrained codes based on lexicographic indexing offer significant rate gains compared with FSM-based constrained codes was presented in \cite{immink_lex} and \cite{braun_lex}.
 However, the techniques proposed in both papers require the code length to be significantly large ($m > 250$) in order to achieve such gains, which is not needed for LOCO codes.
 This observation will be demonstrated even more upon introducing balanced LOCO codes.